dipc-cc/sp2graph/README.md

 ### Graph representation of carbon-based *sp<sup>2</sup>* structures ###

-The Kekulé diagrams shown in the figures above can be described mathematically by a graph *G(V,E)*, a fundamental combinatorial object defined by a set of vertices *V* and a set of edges *E* connecting distinct vertex pairs.
+The Kekulé diagrams shown in the figures above can be described mathematically by a graph *G(V,E)*, a fundamental combinatorial object defined by a set of vertices *V* and a collection of edges *E* connecting distinct vertex pairs.
 In our case, the vertices are given by the carbon atoms and the edges by the chemical bonds among them.

 A simple method for representing a graph is the so-called adjacency matrix *A*, with dimensions *VxV* and where the element *A<sub>ij</sub>* is nonzero only if there is an edge connecting from vertex *i* to *j*.
 For instance, the naphthalene molecule could be represent as: